10 Foods Notoriously High in Salt

 Nutrition is always a big source of controversy.
-There are always arguments for what is and is not good for you, what affects they have, the good and bad connotations they have… It changes constantly.
-One thing that is pretty consistently negative, though, is high salt foods, or just salt in general.
+There are always arguments for what is and is not good for you, what effects they have, the good and bad connotations they have… It changes constantly.
+However, one thing that is pretty consistently negative is high salt foods or just salt in general.

 One of the first foods that probably comes to mind is bacon.
 It is the definition of infamous for salty foods.
 It lasts a really long time, and you can taste it above all else.
 We’re sad to say it since it’s so popular with so many, but it is the truth.
 Bacon is one of the worst.
 We’re sorry.

 Another culprit that fits the bill almost instantly is crisps.
 They are just awful in terms of their sodium content.
 Pretty much every single type that you can get it up there with the worst of them.
 Even just 3-4 bags of crisps is enough to go over your daily recommended salt intake for a whole day.
 From such little volume of food (they really don’t weigh much), they are just awful for you.
 Make sure you miss them where you can; they are high in saturated fats too!